 Captioning is a way of converting the spoken word into visible text that provides deaf, deafened and hard of hearing people with access to live performance.
 We regularly schedule Captioned and Signed Performances and set a limited amount of seats aside for these performances so please book in advance for the best availability.

 For all performances, the auditorium at The Lyceum Theatre is installed with the Mobile Connect system that will enhance the experience of visually impaired patrons or those who are hard of hearing.
 The Mobile Connect system provides an amplified performance for those who need it via your personal mobile phone or tablet.
 If you are not familiar with this service, here is some further information to assist you before arriving for a performance:

-Anyone using this system will be able to hear a live feed of the performance on stage (with Audio Description if attending an Audio Described performance) through a headset or directly through their hearing aids from wherever they are sat throughout the auditorium.
+Anyone using this system will be able to hear a live feed of the performance on stage (with Audio Description if attending an Audio Described performance) through a headset or directly through their hearing aids.
+We would recommend when using this service, that you do not book the first 4 rows of the stalls, and avoid booking seat numbers 1-2 and 48-49 in the Grand Circle.
 If you are listening through hearing aids, please request a neck loop.